Ways to support us

 Mature Period

 From his Black Paintings, Stella moved onto the Aluminum Paintings (1960) and the Copper Paintings (1960-61), for which he created his own geometrically shaped canvases, challenging the traditional rectangular format.
 Much of his work at this time drew on the stripe motif first deployed in the Black Paintings, but he soon began to embrace complex circular motifs as well as a brighter palette, especially in the Irregular Polygon (1965-67) and Protractor (1967-71) series.
-During this period, Stella also began delving into printmaking, an aspect of his work he has passionately pursued throughout his career.
+Critic Peter Schjeldahl has noted that Stella was “a god of the sixties art world, exalting tastes for reductive form, daunting scale, and florid artificial color.”
+During this period, Stella also began delving into printmaking, an aspect of his work he passionately pursued throughout the remainder of his career.

-In 1970, Stella was the youngest artist to have a retrospective at New York's Museum of Modern Art, and then, receiving a second retrospective 17 years after - the first living artist to earn the latter distinction.
+In 1970, one year after divorcing Rose, Stella was the youngest artist to have a retrospective at New York's Museum of Modern Art, and then, receiving a second retrospective seventeen years after - the first living artist to earn the latter distinction.
 Following this exhibition, Stella again explored new artistic avenues, this time incorporating collage and relief into his paintings - an extension of the layered bands of color in his previous works.
 For the Polish Village series (1970-73), he attached paper, felt, and wood to the canvas.
 And building on this trajectory, the later Indian Bird series (1977-79) featured an assemblage of painted aluminum forms protruding from the wall, reflecting his growing interest in three-dimensionality and dynamic textures.
 He continued pushing the idea, creating sculptural works marked by elaborate tangles of curves, spirals, and loops - pieces whose exuberance present a stunning contrast to the more somber Black Paintings that had first brought him into the public eye.
-Yet for Stella, even these highly sculptural works are still paintings; he asserts, "A sculpture is just a painting cut out and stood up somewhere."
+Yet for Stella, even these highly sculptural works were still paintings; he asserted, "A sculpture is just a painting cut out and stood up somewhere.”

 The Legacy of Frank Stella

-Stella is one of the greatest living artists whose impact is felt in the work of many contemporary American artists and styles.
+Stella was one of the greatest postwar artists whose impact continues to be felt in the work of many contemporary American artists and styles.
 Although he never regarded himself as a Minimalist, Stella's Black Paintings secured their creator's place in art history by inspiring such artists as Carl Andre to create sculptural objects stripped of expressive content and marked by their industrial appearance and seemingly anonymous handling of repeated geometric forms.
 Stella's color variations, exploration of circular motifs, and shaped canvases influenced artists like Kenneth Noland and served as a catalyst for such developments as Color Field Painting and Post-Painterly Abstraction.

 Art critics and theorists took much from Stella's work as well.
 Clement Greenberg famously said, "Where the Old Masters created an illusion of space into which one could imagine walking, the illusion created by a Modernist is one into which one can look, can travel through, only with the eye."
 Greenberg derived his concepts of flatness, the integrity of the picture plane, and optical integrity from the work of Stella and other modernists of the time.
 Stella's ideas also inspired other major theorists of the period such as Carl Andre, Donald Judd, and Michael Fried.